-The National Standards for Culturally and Linguistically Appropriate Services in Health and HealthCare (CLAS)
+2. The National Standards for Culturally and Linguistically Appropriate Services in Health and HealthCare (CLAS)

-The purpose of this 2 hour training is to familiarize each trainee with the National Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care.
+The purpose of this 2-hour training is to familiarize each trainee with the National Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care.
 These standards are intended to advance health equity, improve quality, and help eliminate health care disparities by establishing a framework for organizations to:

-- Provide effective, equitable, understandable, respectful, quality care and services that are responsive to diverse cultural health beliefs and practices, preferred languages, health literacy and other communication needs. - Recruit, promote and support a culturally and linguistically diverse governance, leadership, and workforce that are responsive to the population in the service area. - Educate and train governance, leadership, and workforce in culturally and linguistically appropriate policies and practices on an ongoing basis.

-- Offer language assistance to individuals who have limited English proficiency and/or other communication needs, at no cost to them, to facilitate timely access to all health care and services. - o Conduct ongoing assessments of the organization's CLAS related activities and integrate CLAS-related measures into assessment measurement and continuous quality improvement activities. - Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and to inform service delivery,
+- o Provide effective, equitable, understandable, respectful, quality care and services that are responsive to diverse cultural health beliefs and practices, preferred languages, health literacy and other communication needs. - o Recruit, promote, and support a culturally and linguistically diverse governance, leadership, and workforce that are responsive to the population in the service area. - o Educate and train governance, leadership, and workforce in culturally and linguistically appropriate policies and practices on an ongoing basis. - o Offer free language assistance to individuals with limited English proficiency and/or other communication needs to facilitate timely access to all health care and services. - Conduct ongoing assessments of the organization's CLAS-related activities and integrate CLAS-related measures into assessment measurement and continuous quality improvement activities. - Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and inform service delivery.

-Attendees, at the completion of this training, should be able to:
+At the completion of this training, trainees should be able to:

-- o Define Cultural Competence.

-- o Define Linguistic Competence.

-- o Derive a better understanding of their own knowledge of disparities in healthcare that is due to a lack of cultural competence.

-- o Learn about each CLAS standard.

-- Obtain ideas and guidance for implementing CLAS standards in their own practices and or agencies.
+- o Define Cultural Competence. - o Define Linguistic Competence. - o Derive a better understanding of their own knowledge of disparities in healthcare that is due to a lack of cultural competence. - o Learn about each CLAS standard. - o Obtain ideas and guidance for implementing CLAS standards in their own practices and/or agencies. - o Understand how both Implicit and Explicit Bias operate within ourselves.